Michael-Lazarus/Michael-Lazarus.github.io/README.md

 ## Instructions

 ### Step 1: Create a Github account
-We are basing our work off Andrew Etter's book, Modern Technical writing, where Etter recommends we use a version control system as they streamline the software development process, which is our goal as CS students.
-Additionally, in order to publish sites on GitHub Pages, you will first off need a GitHub account (which is one of the most popular version control softwares).
+We are basing our work off Andrew Etter's book, Modern Technical writing, where Etter recommends that we use a version control system as they streamline the software development process, which is our goal as CS students.
+Additionally, in order to publish sites on GitHub Pages, you will need a GitHub account (which is one of the most popular version control softwares).
 You can make one by simply visiting the [GitHub site](https://github.com/).

 ### Step 2: Create a new repository
 We now want to make a new repository to host our resume.
 You can do so by following the instructions below: